harri665/Spotify/README.md

    - Verify container is running: `docker ps`

 3. **No activity logged**
-   - Ensure you're actively listening
+   - Ensure 444lila is actively listening
    - Check container logs for authentication issues

 4. **"Failed to launch browser process"**